 Integrate PX-CSI with Portworx Enterprise

-Portworx now provides a new implementation for consuming Flasharray and Flashblade Direct Access Volumes.
+Portworx now provides a new implementation for consuming FlashArray and FlashBlade Direct Access Volumes.
 The new implementation utilizes the existing PX-CSI product and integrates it into the Portworx Enterprise product.
 This integration provides a unified and streamlined approach to managing Everpure backend volumes through Kubernetes-native PVC, VolumeSnapshot, and Customer Resource.

-If you do not integrate Portworx Enterprise with PX-CSI, you can continue to consume Flasharray and Flashblade Direct Access Volumes with the existing Portworx Enterprise features.
+If you do not integrate Portworx Enterprise with PX-CSI, you can continue to consume FlashArray and FlashBlade Direct Access Volumes with the existing Portworx Enterprise features.

-PX-CSI 26.1.0 can be integrated with Portworx Enterprise 3.6.0.
-Currently, you cannot upgrade the PX-CSI version in Portworx Enterprise.
+- PX-CSI 26.1.0 can be integrated with Portworx Enterprise 3.6.0.

 Enable PX-CSI within Portworx Enterprise